Your Complete .htaccess Guide: Including .htaccess Basics and More

 Redirect 301 / http://thenewurl.com

 More and more websites are turning their back on the www subdomain.
 There’s never really been a need for it.
-It’s a throwback to a time when lots of people who ran a website used a server to look after many of their own documents, and the www or “world wide web” directory was where they put anything they wanted to offer up to others.
+It’s a throwback to when website owners used a server to look after many of their own documents.
+And the www directory was where they put anything they wanted to offer others.

 RewriteCond % ^www.forinstance.com [NC]